 The Cross-College Advising Service (CCAS) [a part of the Office of Undergraduate Advising in the Office of the Provost], 10 Ingraham Hall, 608-265-5460; 608-264-CCAS, is a campuswide advising service for undergraduate students who are undecided about a major and want to explore the many academic opportunities on campus.
 CCAS also assists students who are considering changing majors or who have not been admitted to limited enrollment programs and need to explore other options.
 CCAS advisors are knowledgeable about all the programs and majors offered by the nine undergraduate schools and colleges on campus.
 Each year at SOAR (Student Orientation, Advising, and Registration), approximately one-third of the students in the entering class self-identify as "undecided/exploring" and are assigned to CCAS advisors.

 In addition to the main CCAS office in Ingraham Hall, CCAS has residence hall advising offices in Chadbourne Residential College, Ogg Hall, Sellery Hall, Witte Hall, and the Lakeshore area office in Holt Commons (Ogg Hall serves students living in Ogg, Smith, Merit and Susan B. Davis Halls.
 The Lakeshore office is available to all students in Lakeshore-area residence halls.).
 CCAS offers evening advising hours with professional and peer advising at College Library and several residence halls.
 CCAS also provides career exploration activities to help students make decisions about academic direction and future careers.
-The CCAS Exploration Center for Majors and Careers offers individual career advising appointments, special-interest workshops throughout the academic year, a career library, computerized career-planning programs, and other career assessments to help undergraduates gain clarity about their interests, values, and personality.
+The CCAS Career Exploration Center (CEC) offers individual career advising appointments, special-interest workshops throughout the academic year, a career library, computerized career-planning programs, and other career assessments to help undergraduates gain clarity about their interests, values, and personality.

 Letters & Science Academic and Career Advising Center—Academic Advising Services Unit, 1305 Linden Drive, Suite 155 Middleton Building, 608-262-5858.
 The College of Letters & Science (L&S) Academic and Career Advising Center (ACAC) offers comprehensive academic advising and career services for students investigating and preparing for majors in L&S. The Academic Advising Services unit offers comprehensive advising for students investigating and preparing for majors in the College of Letters & Science.
 Students using these services will have access to the expertise provided by staff working with L&S undergraduate advising.